UBC-MDS/exploratory-data-viz/chapters/en/slides/module1/module1_01.md

 </table>

-Notes: Summaries, such as the mean and standard deviation, are helpful statistical tools that are often useful for detecting difference between datasets.
+Notes: Summaries, such as the mean and standard deviation, are helpful statistical tools that are often useful for detecting the differences between datasets.

 However, since they collapse the data into just a few numbers, statistical summaries can’t tell the whole story about the data and